-- (1) Dr. Merchant has acted as the President and Chief Executive Officer of MTI, a wholly-owned subsidiary of the Corporation, since October 30, 2011.
-Dr. Merchant was appointed as President and Chief Executive Officer of the Corporation on March 1, 2017 upon the closing of the Transaction. - (2) Ms. Williams was appointed Chief Financial Officer of MTI, a wholly-owned subsidiary of the Corporation, on December 12, 2016.
-Ms. Williams was appointed as Chief Financial Officer of the Corporation on March 1, 2017 upon the closing of the Transaction. - (3) Ms. Merchant has acted as the Chief Development Officer of MTI, a wholly-owned subsidiary of the Corporation, since April 25, 2016.
-Ms. Merchant was appointed as Chief Development Officer of the Corporation on March 1, 2017 upon the closing of the Transaction. - (4) In determining the fair value of these option-based awards, the Black-Scholes valuation methodology was used with the following assumptions: (i) expected life of five years; (ii) volatility 80%; (iii) risk free interest rate of 0.65%; and (iv) no dividend yield.
-The Corporation has decided to use the Black-Scholes valuation methodology because it is equivalent to the option value reported in the Corporation's consolidated financial statements. - (5) Includes amounts paid to the Executive for accrued but unused vacation pay. - (6) In determining the fair value of these option-based awards, the Black-Scholes valuation methodology was used with the following assumptions: (i) expected life of five years; (ii) volatility 100%; (iii) risk free interest rate of 1.75%; and (iv) no dividend yield.
-The Corporation has decided to use the Black-Scholes valuation methodology because it is equivalent to the option value reported in the Corporation's consolidated financial statements. - (7) In determining the fair value of these option-based awards, the Black-Scholes valuation methodology was used with the following assumptions: (i) expected life of five years; (ii) volatility 116%; (iii) risk free interest rate of 1.50%; and (iv) no dividend yield.
+- (2) In determining the fair value of these option-based awards, the Black-Scholes valuation methodology was used with the following assumptions: (i) expected life of five years; (ii) volatility 100%; (iii) risk-free interest rate of 1.50%; and (iv) no dividend yield.
+The Corporation has decided to use the Black-Scholes valuation methodology because it is equivalent to the option value reported in the Corporation's consolidated financial statements. - (3) In determining the fair value of these option-based awards, the Black-Scholes valuation methodology was used with the following assumptions: (i) expected life of five years; (ii) volatility 116%; (iii) risk-free interest rate of 1.50%; and (iv) no dividend yield.
+The Corporation has decided to use the Black-Scholes valuation methodology because it is equivalent to the option value reported in the Corporation's consolidated financial statements. - (4) In determining the fair value of these option-based awards, the Black-Scholes valuation methodology was used with the following assumptions: (i) expected life of five years; (ii) volatility 100%; (iii) risk-free interest rate of 1.75%; and (iv) no dividend yield.
 The Corporation has decided to use the Black-Scholes valuation methodology because it is equivalent to the option value reported in the Corporation's consolidated financial statements.